Puppet-Finland/puppet-puppetmaster/README.md

 Ubuntu 18.04 can't be easily supported quite yet as Puppetlabs does not provide Puppet 5 packages for it.
 Additionally Ubuntu's official Vagrant box [does not have](https://github.com/cilium/cilium/issues/1918#issuecomment-344527888) the ifupdown package which Vagrant depends on.

+# Development

+Kafo installers have a nasty habit of modifying answer files which are versioned by Git.
+To prevent these local answer file modifications from getting committed by accident you can use a command like this:

+    $ find config -name "*-answers.yaml"|xargs git update-index --assume-unchanged

 # LICENSE

 This project uses the two-clause BSD license.
 See [LICENSE](LICENSE) for details.